 You’re going to have to do your research and weigh your options.
 If you’re planning to travel to multiple locations, you’re going to have to research how much it’s going to cost you to go to these places as well.

-They will list all the flight to your destination from the cheapest to the most expensive.
+They will list all the flights to your destination from the cheapest to the most expensive.
 All you’ll have to do is select the one that fits your budget the best.

 Where will you be staying?